-You are super excited to start work on a new project, and the creative juices start flowing as soon as you kick off with the first task.
-Everything seems to be going well, as you naturally gravitate towards the resources you need.
+You’re super excited to start work on a new project, and the creative juices start flowing as soon as you kick off with the first task.
+Everything seems to be going well, as you have all of the resources you need.

-Having clear goals and objectives from the beginning is crucial to managing project budgets.
+Having clear goals and objectives from the beginning is crucial to successfully manage a project budget.
 Sometimes clients passionately talk about a vague concept that they want you to achieve.
 Team brainstorming sessions also tend to produce ideas that everyone is excited about, without having any concrete parameters yet.

-No matter how eager you are to get started and indulge yourself in the creative process, make sure you define the exact deliverables first!
+No matter how eager you are to get started and indulge yourself in the creative process, make sure you define your exact deliverables first.

-- Define which tasks need to be completed in order to achieve these goals
+- Tasks need to be completed in order to achieve these goals

-With all of these things confirmed in writing, you won’t be leaving the success of the project up to chance.
+With the project budget proposal approved and confirmed in writing, you won’t be leaving the success of the project up to chance.
 That way, you will be able to better allocate your resources when strategically planning the next steps.

-Another potential problem that you nip in the bud, is avoiding ‘scope creep’.
-This term describes situations when more details get added to the project over time, ultimately causing the project to become much bigger than anticipated.
+Scope creep is another potential problem that you’ll want to immediately nip in the bud.
+This term describes situations when more details get added to the project after it’s already underway, ultimately causing the project to become much bigger than anticipated.
 This might include additional project requirements, deliverables, or a substantial shift in project objectives.

-While the client might not even notice that they are asking for more than what was originally discussed, they will probably also assume the extra work that comes along with this is included in the price.
+While the client might not even notice that they are asking for more than what was originally discussed, they will probably also assume the extra work that comes along with this is included in the initial project pricing.
 Avoid this at all costs, literally, by always referring to what was confirmed in writing.